chrisnguyenhi/chrisnguyenhi.github.io/essays/smart-questions.md

 As yo can see these aren't that great.

-## An example of "not-so-smart" answers
+## Why are these "not-so-smart" answers?

 Why are these answers not the best?
 Well, to be frank, the question poster kind of had these coming to him or her when he or she decided to post two actual photos of the code vs. copy-pasting it to the question or taking a screenshot. <br>
 <br> So why are these answers and replies not-so-smart? <br><br>